iovation/mfa-auth-sdk-android/README.md

 # <a name="introduction"></a>Introduction

-This is the open-source repository of the Multifactor Authentication Mobile Authenticator **UI** SDK for Android.
+This is the open-source repository of the TruValidate Multifactor Authentication Mobile Authenticator **UI** SDK for Android.
 This module serves as a UI wrapper for the
-Multifactor Authentication Mobile Authenticator **Core** SDK for Android.
+TruValidate Multifactor Authentication Mobile Authenticator **Core** SDK for Android.
 Any and all configuration of the **Core** SDK must be done through the **Core** SDK.
 The primary purpose of the **UI** SDK is to provide a bare bones UI implementation of the Core SDK.
 Because the Core SDK requires, at a minimum, that implementors set an SDK key allowing users to link their device, this means the UI SDK will provide little use without properly configuring the Core SDK first.